securitybunker/databunker/README.md

 # Enterprise features (not an open source version)

-## Support for Mongo backend
+## PosgreSQL backend

-The Databunker open source works with a local database, while enterprise version works with MongoDB database.
+The Databunker open source works with a local database, while enterprise version works with PostgreSQL.
-With MongoDB you can spin a number of database replicas using [MongoDB Atlas services](https://www.mongodb.com/cloud/atlas) and Databunker enterprise version will connect with this database cluster.
+For example, AWS Autora PostgreSQL.
+The last one of Enterprise grade and is available in AWS cloud.

 ## Master key split